tidyomics/tidy-ranges-tutorial/docs/join-is-an-overlap.md

 # Join is an overlap

-Objective: learn that a "join" is like an overlap.
+Objective: learn that a `join` operation implies finding overlapping data in two tables, according to some particular criterion.

 We start with a quick example explaining why we use functions called `join`.
+Later we will extend from simple tables to examples making use of genomic ranges.

 ```r